Visvaldas Matijošaitis

-Visvaldas Matijošaitis (/lt/; born 14 April 1957) is a Lithuanian politician, leader, founder, and chairman of Vieningas Kaunas, chairman for Mentor Lietuva Asociacija, president at Žalgirio Fondas Asociacija, and president for Lithuanian Cycling Federation.
+Visvaldas Matijošaitis (/lt/; born 14 April 1957) is a Lithuanian politician, leader, founder, and chairman of Vieningas Kaunas, chairman for Mentor Lietuva Asociacija, president at Žalgirio Fondas Asociacija,.
 He founded Vičiūnų grupė in Vičiūnai.

 He was also on the board of Kauno Energija AB, vice president for the Lithuanian Confederation of Industrialists, and member of the Kaunas City Council.

 He was a potential candidate for 2019 Lithuanian presidential election.

 His wife was Irena Matijošaitienė, who died after falling down the stairs at night.

 Controversies

 Companies owned by Matijosaitis were found exporting banned military components to Russia, potentially assisting Russian invasion of Ukraine.